sumonb/ds/Regession_Simple.md

 * Density plot :Distribustion of independent variable
 * The most useful way to plot the residuals, though, is with your predicted values on the x-axis, and your residuals on the y-axis.
 The distance from the line at 0 is how bad the prediction was for that value

+*Residuals : Difference between the actual observed and predicted values from your regression.
+Distribution of the residuals look like symmetrical/normally distributed/close to 0, that indicates good thing about the model.

 ```r